 - and how private collectors came to value and protect these critical pieces of cultural heritage.

 As with all projects, the Abbe’s decolonizing vision is paramount with this exhibit.
 Through representation of this art form, based on the experience and shared knowledge of a Penobscot carver and information from Wabanaki carvers and culture-keepers over the centuries, the story of Penobscot root clubs will emerge as it should have long ago.

 The opening reception on April 6, from 5-7 pm, is open to Abbe members, donors, and sponsors.
 To receive an invitation, please email email@example.com or call 207-288-3519.
 Guests are invited to celebrate with curatorial staff, artists, and fellow supporters while snacking on refreshments from local eateries.

-The Abbe Museum is currently closed in order to install Emergence and will re-open on Thursday, February 1, 2018.
-Winter hours will be in effect through April, with the Museum open Thursdays through Saturdays, 10 am to 4 pm.
+The Abbe Museum's winter hours will be in effect through April, with the Museum open Thursdays through Saturdays, 10 am to 4 pm.
 The Museum is open seven days a week from May 1–October 31st every year.